Shantanu-star/signal-extraction/README.md

 - `root -l test.cpp`

 ## For expert user (good practices)
+### Higher Order Polynomial
 For a specific particle if higher order polynomial option is desired then use the following option because the high order polynomial function is defined differently than the pol2
 - `SetParticlePdgMass(Particle_PDG_mass)`

+### Double Sided Crystal Ball function
+For the DSCB signal option try to set bounds in the initial fit and once parameters are found then release the bounds.
+If the initial fit works but the final fit fails because of the limits on parameters, kindly change them in the